Release date: May 28, 1991

 Dr. Dre and MC Ren

-Ok, this song right here, lol.
+Ok, this song right here.
 You would think these men had some serious issues with women based on their actions in this song.
-Paranoia probably describes Dre's frame of mind, as he decides to, um, "kill" the women he's involved with after he sleeps with them (in one session, he allows his niggas "to fuck her first" before the ending, and in another session he's mixed up with "the wife of the District Attorney").
-Ren's issues with his chick is one of apparent infidelity, as he comes home early only to find her "on the couch with her other nigga countin' his cash", and you can guess the ending for both of them.
+Paranoia probably describes Dre's frame of mind, as he decides to, um, "kill" the women he's involved with after he sleeps with them; in one session, he allows his niggas "to fuck her first" before the ending, and in another session he's mixed up with "the wife of the District Attorney."
+Ren's issues with his chick is one of apparent infidelity, as he comes home early only to find her "on the couch with her other nigga countin' his cash," and you can guess the ending for both of them.
 It leads you to ask the question: are these men just that ruthless, no pun intended?
 Are their actions the only ways of dealing with sexual frustration and preventing other men from dealing with said issues?
 Either way, the song is fairly entertaining for what it is if you don't take the content too seriously, and that's really the case with the next few songs.
-On shock value alone, this is a "5 out of 5", but it gets a "4 out of 5" overall.
+On shock value alone, this is a "5 out of 5," but it gets a "4 out of 5" overall.

 12. "Findum, Fuckum & Flee"

 I'll let you use your imagination to determine what the title of this song means.
-Eazy, Dre and Ren pull no punches when talking about their desires for extreme sexual activity at any given hotel in California (or wherever, lol).
-Their "plan b's" if said chicks "start fuckin' up" is just as raw, NO pun intended, lol.
+Eazy, Dre and Ren pull no punches when talking about their desires for extreme sexual activity at any given hotel in California or wherever.
+Their "plan b's" if said chicks "start fuckin' up" is just as raw, NO pun intended.